-Top Oxford Scholar on History of Science
+Top Australian Scholar on History of Science

 A common myth about modern science is what the philosopher Charles Taylor calls “a subtraction story.”
 According to this widespread myth, scientific enlightenment was a triumph over religious belief.
 The relationship between the two is construed as dichotomous: either reason or faith; either science or theology.
 In short: more science, less religion.

 This myth has been roundly criticized as a false dichotomy (consider, for example, Alvin Plantinga’s most recent book,Where the Conflict Really Lies: Science, Religion, and Naturalism).
 More importantly, historians of science have pointed out that this false dichotomy is simply not true to how science emerged in the West.
 Far from being a detriment to scientific exploration, a number of scholars have pointed out that it was precisely Christian theological concepts–and especially those that emerged during the Protestant Reformation–that propelled empirical investigation of nature.
 So science wasn’t a way to lose one’s faith; it was Christian faith that compelled scientific exploration.
 We shouldn’t simply confuse the history of science with the rise of naturalism.